 Governments may amend or create new legislation that could impact our operations and that could result in increased capital, operating and compliance costs.
 Moreover, our operations are subject to various levels of taxation in the jurisdictions in which the Company operates.
 Federal, provincial and territorial income tax rates or incentive programs relating to the oil and gas industry in the jurisdictions where we operate may in the future be changed or interpreted in a manner that could materially affect the economic value of the relevant assets.
-For example, the Alberta Government recently announced the results of a royalty review.
-While many details of the implementation of the new regime have yet to be determined, royalties on existing wells are to remain unchanged for 10 years, and the new royalties will apply only to wells drilled in 2017 and onwards.
-Furthermore, the Alberta Government has pledged that the new system will be, in aggregate, "rate of return neutral" relative to the existing system, although individual assets may see higher or lower royalties.
-The impact of the new royalty regime to the Company has not yet been fully evaluated.
+In addition, there can be no assurance that the applicable provincial governments will not adopt new royalty regimes or modify the existing royalty regimes which may have an impact on the economics of the Company's projects.
+An increase in royalties would reduce the Company's earnings and could make future capital investments, or the Company's operations, less economic.
+In particular, on January 29, 2016, the Government of Alberta adopted a new royalty regime that took effect on January 1, 2017.
+See "Industry Conditions - Royalties".